raspberrypilearning/how-are-you/en/step_1.md

 Have you ever wondered how people are doing but, because you don’t speak their language, you can't ask them?

 Make an e-card for family, friends or peers across the world who speak a different language.
-Change the sprite so it looks like you're speaking in their mother tongue!
+Choose a new sprite so it looks like you're speaking in their mother tongue!

 Hey, you'll seem billingual or even trilingual.
 Impressive!